Homeless Education Network (HEN)

 • Unsheltered- parks, public spaces, abandoned buildings

-• Unaccompanied youth not in the physical custody or presence of a parent or legal guardian and living in one of the above situationsVisit the Homeless Education Network website to learn more about the McKinney-Vento Homeless Education Assistance Act and HEN services.
+• Unaccompanied youth not in the physical custody or presence of a parent or legal guardian and living in one of the above situationsVisit the HEN website to learn more about the McKinney-Vento Homeless Education Assistance Act and HEN services.

 CONTACT